 To learn more about Nonprofit Lifecycles and this framework, please check out the Nonprofit Lifecycles Institute.

 Our belief in building organizational capacity extends to building community capacity, especially when it comes to consultants.
-A variety of local consultants have provided us with their contact information and skill sets.
-You may review the qualifications spreadsheet to learn which local consultants have self-identified their expertise in specific areas; their contact information can be found by clicking here.
+A variety of local consultants have provided us with their contact information and skill sets which we have compiled into a directory.
+You may review their contact information and more by clicking here.

 Local Funding Sources